atsheehan/curriculum/lessons/git-commit/git-commit.md

 ### Viewing the History

 Congratulations, we've committed our code!
-Now if we check that status of our repository we should have a clean working directory:
+Now if we check the status of our repository we should have a clean working directory:

 ```no-highlight
 $ git status